Tehem/vagrant_boilerplate/README.md

 2. Clone the project to your development machine which is to be the host of the development VM: run `git clone https://github.com/Tehem/vagrant_boilerplate.git`

-3. Edit the `projects.list` file in setup directory, to add your project git paths.
+3. Edit the [`machine.conf`] file in `setup/config` directory, to configure the whole script:

-4. Optionally edit the [`Vagrantfile`](https://docs.vagrantup.com/v2/vagrantfile/index.html) to change settings like the box you want or other vagrant options.
-By default your VM will run a [Ubuntu Server 14.04 LTS (Trusty Tahr)](https://vagrantcloud.com/ubuntu/boxes/trusty64) without gui, and will be accessible through port 8080 of the host machine.

-5. Optionally edit `install.sh` in setup directory, especially to setup various VM settings :
   - `CONTAINER_ID`: name of the container used for all your project and/or specific directories.
 Can be the name of your company of website.
   - `VIRTUAL_DOMAIN`: a virtual domain name to be created for your web projects.
 You will access them with urls like <project_name>.<virtual_domain> in your browser.
 You need to edit your host machine host file (*nix : `/etc/hosts`, Windows: `C:/Windows/System32/drivers/etc/hosts`) to add an entry for your VM like: `127.0.0.1 <your virtual domain name>`.
   - `USER`: user that will be created in the virtual machine.
 Usually the unix account user name of the developer.
   - `DB_USER`: a default DB user name for your web application.
 He will have access to your project databases and should be used in your projects configurations.
   - `GIT_USER`, `GIT_NAME`, `GIT_EMAIL`: default global git values to set up.

-6. Optionally edit `ansible_hosts` in setup directory to configure your [Ansible](http://www.ansible.com/home) [inventory](http://docs.ansible.com/intro_inventory.html)
+Other options and configurations are available in the file, like tools installing.

+4. Edit the [`projects.list`] file in `setup/config` directory, to add your project git paths.

+5. Optionally edit the [`Vagrantfile`](https://docs.vagrantup.com/v2/vagrantfile/index.html) to change settings like the box you want or other vagrant options.
+By default your VM will run a [Ubuntu Server 14.04 LTS (Trusty Tahr)](https://vagrantcloud.com/ubuntu/boxes/trusty64) without gui, and will be accessible through port 8080 of the host machine.

-7. Optionally add an `id_rsa` file to setup your VM box user with a private key for SSH operations.
+6. Optionally add an `id_rsa` file to setup your VM box user with a private key for SSH operations.
-8. Optionally add `.sql` files for them to be automatically integrated in the host machine mysql server (one file per database).
+7. Optionally add `.sql` files for them to be automatically integrated in the host machine mysql server (one file per database).

 Usage
 -----